E2LLM: Encoder Elongated Large Language Models for Long-Context Understanding and Reasoning: Our Approach: E2LLM

 \subsection{Model Architecture}

-Figure 1 illustrates the architecture of the E2LLM framework, which comprises four key components: a Chunker, a Text Encoder $\gE_\theta$, an Adapter $\gA_\phi$, and an LLM Decoder $\gD_\eta$.
+Figure~\ref{fig:arch} illustrates the architecture of the E2LLM framework, which comprises four key components: a Chunker, a Text Encoder $\gE_\theta$, an Adapter $\gA_\phi$, and an LLM Decoder $\gD_\eta$.
 Here, $\theta$, $\phi$, and $\eta$ denote the (learnable) parameters specific to each component.
-It is essential to note that the choice of models for the encoder and decoder, the method of chunking, and the network architecture of the adapter can be customized to meet the needs of different domains.
-E2LLM serves as a flexible framework, seamlessly integrating these components to effectively manage long contexts while being capable of leveraging the power of more advanced components when available.
-We will now introduce each component in detail, following the data flow during inference in E2LLM.
+For long input contexts, E2LLM first performs chunking.
+Each resulting chunk is processed by the encoder, which captures its token-level representations (the black tokens in Figure~\ref{fig:arch}).
+The adapter then aggregates these token-level embeddings into a single representative ``chunk token'' (a chunk-level embedding; see the green tokens in Figure~\ref{fig:arch}) and maps it to the input embedding space of the LLM decoder, allowing the decoder to interpret the chunk effectively.
+Ultimately, the decoder utilizes these embeddings as substitutes for the original context and executes two fine-tuning tasks—“understanding” and “reasoning”—to train the entire framework.
+It is essential to note that \textbf{the choice of models for the encoder and decoder, the method of chunking, and the network architecture of the adapter can be customized to meet the needs of different domains.} E2LLM serves as a flexible framework, seamlessly integrating these components to effectively manage long contexts while \textbf{being capable of leveraging the power of more advanced components when available}.
+We will now introduce each component in detail.